NicolasBelissent/WeedDetection/README.md

 # WeedDetection

 Weed Detection and Classification: a Machine Learning Study.
 This repo contains the Python notebooks used in the COMP0091 MSc project.
-Unfortunately, the data is not available.
+Unfortunately, the data is not publicly available.